BenLand100/deepsky/README.md

 ## Hosting

-You can either use `python -m http.server` and open `http://localhost:8000/deepsky.html` to view localally or move the following files to a hosted location of your choice:
+You can either use `python -m http.server` and open `http://localhost:8000/deepsky.html` to view locally or move the following files to a hosted location of your choice:
 ```
 deepsky.html live_images.csv starmap.jpg images thumbs patches
 ```
 optionally renaming `deepsky.html` to `index.html` as desired.
-No databases or other services are required.S
+No databases or other services are required.

+## Adding New Images

+Currently this can be done by repeating the above steps and adding the result to `live_images.csv`.
+Later a tool will help with this.